-Holding/consulting and continuing with calls SIP ISDN Analog To place a call on hold, press the Flash/Call hold key (or 'F' on analog phones).
-CALL HOLD HOLD or F R The caller can no longer hear you and you can initiate a second call by dialing a telephone number (consulting).
-To continue with a call which is on hold, press the Flash/Call hold key again (or 'F 2').
+Holding/consulting and continuing with calls SIP ISDN Analog To place a call on hold, press the Flash/Call hold key (or "F" on analog phones).
+CALL HOLD HOLD or F R

+Holding/consulting and continuing with calls SIP ISDN Analog The caller can no longer hear you and you can initiate a second call by dialing a telephone number (consulting).
+To continue with a call which is on hold, press the Flash/Call hold key again (or "F 2").
 CALL HOLD HOLD or F F 2 If the consultation call has not yet been picked up, you can stop the consulting by hanging up the handset on a SIP or ISDN telephone.
-HANG UP HANG UP HANG UP You can stop the consultation call with the appropriate menu function of the telephone (e.g. 'Cancel') or 'F 1' (analog).
+1 HANG UP (1st call HANG UP (1st call R 1 (back to 1st call) You can stop the consultation call with the appropriate menu function of the telephone (e.g. "Cancel") or "F 1" (analog). rings) rings)

-Swap SIP ISDN Analog To open a second line during a call, first press the Flash/Call hold key (or 'F' on analog phones).
+Swap SIP ISDN Analog To open a second line during a call, first press the Flash/Call hold key (or "F" on analog phones).
 CALL HOLD HOLD or F R The other caller can no longer hear you.
 Dial the number for the second caller while the first call is on hold.
-123456789 123456789 123456789 If you cannot reach the second caller, you can return to the call which is on hold by pressing the hold key (or 'F' on analog telephones).
-As soon as two simultaneous connections are open, you can use the hold key (or swap key for ISDN phones, 'R' and '2' for analog phones) to swap to-and-fro between the two connections.
-CALL HOLD SWAP F 2 You will be connected to one of the other callers; the other caller is placed on hold.
-To end an active call, hang up the handset on SIP or ISDN telephones, and on analog phones press 'R 1'.
-CANCEL or HANG UP CANCEL or HANG UP F 1 The call which is on hold is not automatically reactivated, but it will be signaled (ringing phone) for a period of 15 seconds.
+123456789 123456789 123456789 If you cannot reach the second caller, you can return to the call which is on hold by pressing the hold key (or "F" on analog telephones).
+As soon as two simultaneous connections are open, you can use the hold key (or swap key for ISDN phones, "R" and "2" for analog phones) to swap to-and-fro between the two connections.
+CALL HOLD CALL HOLD / SWAP F 2 You will be connected to one of the other callers; the other caller is placed on hold.
+To end an active call, hang up the handset on SIP or ISDN telephones, and on analog phones press "R 1".
+CANCEL or HANG UP 1 CANCEL or HANG UP 1 F 1 The call which is on hold is not automatically reactivated, but it will be signaled (ringing phone) for a period of 15 seconds.